AuthArmor/autharmor-js/readme.md

 # AuthArmor Javascript Client-side SDK

+## ▶️ Live Demo

+You can play around with a CodeSandbox to check out the SDK in action by visiting the following link: [Demo](https://codesandbox.io/s/autharmor-sdk-demo-fekcsi?file=/index.html)

 ## 🏁 Installation

 You can integrate the AuthArmor SDK into your website by installing and importing our NPM package: